FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 ### So What's the Catch?

-So here's the rub.
-To fully take advantage of Komodo and all the shinyness described above you're going to have to face two gauntlets.
+To fully take advantage of Komodo and all the benefits described above you're going to have to face two gauntlets.

 #### Declarative Infrastructure

 To think like a lizard 🦎 you're going to have to change the way you think about creating and managing docker containers/stacks.
-This is going to be most difficult if you aren't heavily using compose stacks already.
+This is going to be most difficult if you are not currently using compose stacks for most of your services.

-Komodo wants you to _declaratively_ define what is it you want to run, rather than _imperatively_ creating it for you the way Portainer->Containers does.
+<ins>Komodo wants you to _declaratively_ define what is it you want to run, rather than _imperatively_ creating it for you the way Portainer->Containers does.</ins>

 This is not limited to standalone containers, either.
 If you have existing stacks running on a machine Komodo will not automatically surface them in the UI the way dockge does when pointed to a folder full of compose files.
-While Komodo can manage existing stacks/compose files you will still need to "create" the stack in Komodo and tell it where the files are before it can take over management.
-This can be done [manually per stack](https://komo.do/docs/docker-compose#importing-existing-compose-projects) or automated using my [komodo-import tool](https://foxxmd.github.io/komodo-import) with the [interactive Quickstart docs.](https://foxxmd.github.io/komodo-import/docs/quickstart)
+While Komodo can manage existing stacks/compose files you will still need to "declare" the stack in Komodo and tell it where the files are before it can take over management.
+This can be done [manually per stack](https://komo.do/docs/resources/docker-compose) or automated using my [komodo-import tool](https://foxxmd.github.io/komodo-import) with the [interactive Quickstart docs.](https://foxxmd.github.io/komodo-import/docs/quickstart)

 This requirement of explicitly specify all your infrastructure applies to all other Resources in Komodo.
 At the moment this is a fact of life.

 However this should not deter you!
 Getting all of your lab into a well-defined configuration is something you've been striving for, remember?
-Do a little bit at a time so it isn't overwhelming.
+Migration to Komodo can be done incrementally so it isn't overwhelming.
 Komodo can co-exist with whatever you've been using up till now, there's no all-or-nothing rush to switch over.

 #### Unopinionated Resource Storage

 The second hurdle is that there is no Best Way™️ to store and backup all of your Resources.
-Komodo offers three ways to get/set resources:
+[Komodo offers three ways](https://komo.do/docs/resources/docker-compose#define-the-compose-files) to get/set resources:

 * UI Defined -- Komodo will write to a subfolder in its own (controlled) directories
 * Files on Server -- existing files/folders on a host, outside of Komodo's own directories, you point to